rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness. [^Korzybski1933p58]

->   Just 'cause you feel it, doesn't mean it's there. - Radiohead
+>   Just 'cause you feel it, doesn't mean it's there. [^Radiohead2003]

 [^Borges1998]: @Borges_1998_Collected_Fictions\, p.
 325.
 [^Khlentzos2011]: @Khlentzos_2011_Challenges_to_metaphysical_realism\.